RVAGameJams/learn2love/pages/03-01 primitives-referenced-values.md

 myTable2 = myTable

 -- Because table working with reference actually myTable and myTable2 are equal.
 It means both reference to the area in the memory
+-- And now, if I test if these two tables are equals, it will be true.

 if myTable == myTable2 then
 print(tostring(myTable).." is the same as "..tostring(myTable2) )